nuxt/image/docs/content/4.providers/unsplash.md

 ---
-title: Unsplash Provider
-description: 'Nuxt Image has first class integration with Unsplash'
-navigation:
 title: Unsplash
+description: Nuxt Image has first class integration with Unsplash
 ---

 Integration between [Unsplash](https://unsplash.com/documentation#dynamically-resizable-images) and the image module.
 See [Unsplash License](Unsplash photos are made to be used freely.) for what usage is permitted.